DUNE/dune-justin/docs/justin_command.man_page.md

            create-stage --workflow-id ID --stage-id ID  --jobscript
+    	      FILENAME|--jobscript-id JSID|--jobscript-github ORG/PATH:TAG
-    	      FILENAME|--jobscript-id JSID [--wall-seconds N] [--rss-mb N]
-    	      [--processors N] [--max-distance DIST] [--output-pattern
+    	      [--wall-seconds N] [--rss-mb N] [--processors N] [--max-distance DIST] [--output-pattern PATTERN:DESTINATION]
-    	      PATTERN:DESTINATION] [--output-pattern-next-stage
-    	      PATTERN:DATASET] [--output-rse NAME] [--lifetime-days DAYS]
+    	      [--output-pattern-next-stage PATTERN:DATASET] [--output-rse
-    	      [--env NAME=VALUE] [--classad NAME=VALUE]
+    	      NAME] [--lifetime-days DAYS] [--env NAME=VALUE] [--classad
+    	      NAME=VALUE]
     	      Creates a new stage for the given workflow ID with the given stage ID.
 Stages must be numbered consecutively from 1, and each workflow must have at least one stage.

-    	      Each stage must have a jobscript shell script associated with it, given by the --jobscript or --jobscript-id options.
-Either the full, local path to the jobscript file is given, or the jobscript is taken from justIN's Jobscripts Library using a JSID jobscript identifier.
-The JSID is in the form SCOPE:NAME or USER:NAME, where USER includes an '@' character.
-In either case, a copy of the current text of the jobscript is cached in the stage definition and executed on worker nodes to process the stage's files.
+    	      Each stage must have a jobscript shell script associated with it, given by the --jobscript or --jobscript-id or --jobscript-github options.
+Either the full, local path to the jobscript file is given, or the jobscript is taken from justIN's Jobscripts Library using a JSID jobscript identifier, or a reference to a tag or revison hash in GitHub is given.
+A JSID is in the form SCOPE:NAME or USER:NAME, where USER includes an '@' character.
+A GitHub reference takes the form PATH:TAG where TAG is a git tag or SHA1 revision hash, and PATH is the path to the jobscript file in GitHub's URL space, of the form ORGANISATION/REPO/DIRECTORIES/.../FILE.jobscript .
+In all three
+    	      sccenarios, a copy of the current text of the jobscript is cached in the stage definition and executed on worker nodes to process the stage's files.

     	      If the maximum wallclock time needed is not given by --wall-seconds then the default of 80000 seconds is used.
 The